hogoww/Illicium/README.md

 # Illicium

+This projects aims to translate Pharo to C, to develop the Virtual Machine.

 To build the C-AST you need to use a Moose image with the FamixMetamodelGenerator.
 Those dependencies are only for one package : 'ASTC-Builder'.
 You don't need them to work on the rest of the project